Immunization Requirements

 Varicella (chickenpox) |

 Two vaccines given at least 28 days apart, on or after your first birthday OR a titer (blood test) with lab results showing positive immunity.
 You must upload the actual lab results.
-Documented history of the Varicella disease is not sufficient proof of immunity and does not meet requirement. |
+Documented history of Varicella disease is not sufficient proof of immunity and does not meet requirement. |

 Tetanus, Diphtheria and Pertussis (Tdap) |

-1 vaccine on or after your 7th birthday.
-Dtap or Td do NOT meet this requirement. |
+ONE vaccine within the past 10 years.
+DTaP or Td vaccines do NOT meet this requirement. |

 Meningococcal conjugate (Serogroups A, C, Y, & W-135) |

-1 vaccine on or after age 16 for all students age 21 years or younger. |
+One vaccine on or after age 16 for all students age 21 years or younger. |

 TB Screening Questions |